Corporate website of Orient Corporation

 Participation in Finance Consumer Education Liaison Meeting Organized by the Tokyo Metropolitan Board of Education

 We conducted online lecture sessions with the aim of providing finance consumer education support to high school students in light of the lowering of the legal age of adulthood.
 A total of 236 teachers from 192 metropolitan middle schools and high schools attended the session.
-We expect the teachers to bring the knowledge and information obtained at the session to their schools and introduce these in actual classes and activities, thereby contributing to enhancing financial literacy of students.

-Since 2020, we have been conducting financial literacy classes for 5th-grade students at Fujimino City Tsurugaoka Elementary in Saitama Prefecture, teaching the importance of "credit" and "personal information" and providing a basic understanding about credit cards.
-The classes aim to cultivate financial literacy skills, such as wealth management and payment planning, to prepare students for future credit card usage.
+Since 2020, we have conducted financial literacy classes for 5th-grade students at Fujimino City Tsurugaoka Elementary School in Saitama Prefecture, teaching the importance of "credit" and "personal information" and providing a basic understanding of credit cards.

 Financial Literacy Web Content for New Adults

-In response to this concern, we have released content on our website, including animations that provide easy-to-understand explanations of the credit card system and precautions for use by new adults and other young adults.
+In response to this concern, we released content on our website, including animations that provide easy-to-understand explanations of the credit card system and precautions for use by new adults and other young adults.

-We continue our efforts to prevent consumer victimization among young people, including new adults, and to raise their awareness of the issue.
+We will continue our efforts to prevent consumer victimization among young people, including new adults, and to raise their awareness of the issue.

 Industry-Academia-Government / Industry-Academia Collaboration

-Lecture held for students of Kyoritsu Women's University
+Lecture Held for Students of Kyoritsu Women's University

-In January 2025, a lecture on the work of our company's public health nurses and industrial physicians was held for four students and one associate professor from Kyoritsu Women's University of Nursing.
+In January 2025, we held a lecture on the work of our public health nurses and industrial physicians for four students and one associate professor from Kyoritsu Women's University of Nursing.
 Kyoritsu Women's University of Nursing invites public health nurses and industrial physicians working for companies as lecturers, providing students with the opportunity to learn about the actual work content and roles of public health nurses and industrial physicians, with the aim of giving them a concrete idea of what their careers will be like after they enter the workforce.
 Through this lecture, the students gained a deeper understanding of the work of public health nurses and industrial physicians.

 Dementia Supporter Training Course

-Holding a seminar for Funabashi residents
+Holding a Seminar for Funabashi Residents

-Joint research with Shibaura Institute of Technology
+Joint Research with Shibaura Institute of Technology